enayatmoallemi/Moallemi_et_al_SDG_SSP_Assessment/README.md

 by *Enayat A. Moallemi, Sibel Eker, Lei Gao, Michalis Hadjikakou, Qi Liu, Jan Kwakkel, Patrick M. Reed, Michael Obersteiner, Zhaoxia Guo, and Brett A. Bryan*

-This paper is submitted for publication to **.
+This paper is submitted for publication to One Earth.

 ## Abstract